 Why this church growth survey question?

-It’s also important to manage church change carefully when appealing to younger members.
-Otherwise, many long-time churchgoers may feel upset about the changes and leave.
+It’s also essential to manage church change carefully when appealing to younger members.
+Otherwise, you may alienate long-time churchgoers, causing them to leave.

 Why this question?

 Demographics across the country are shifting fast.
-If your church is in a diverse area, but only made up of mostly one demographic, there might be something about your services or outreach that isn’t connecting with the greater community.
+If your church is located in a diverse area but primarily serves one demographic, there may be something about your services or outreach that isn’t resonating with the broader community.

-This church growth survey question will help you quantify the makeup of your church to better understand what adjustments in community outreach you need to make.
+This church growth survey question will help you quantify the makeup of your church, enabling you to understand better the adjustments needed in community outreach.

 Why this question?

-You might already know if your church is made up of long-term members.
-However, it is important to quantify the makeup of your membership.
+You may already know if your church is comprised of long-term members.
+However, it is essential to quantify the makeup of your membership.
 This church growth survey question helps ministries understand when the largest spikes in membership occurred and when membership growth and retention fell off.

 Why this question?

-This portion of the questionnaire for church growth helps you better understand what the most appealing aspect of your ministry is.
-Once you understand that, you can look to augment those services.
+Once you understand which aspect of your ministry is most appealing, you can look to augment those services.
 You can even look to bring some of the energy that made your services successful to other areas.

 Why this question?

-Although this church growth survey question doesn’t give you the specifics, it’s important to get an overall assessment of the efficacy of your church.
-This general thumbs up or thumbs down will help you know whether you need to dig deeper on reasons for dissatisfaction among members and church visitors.
+Although this church growth survey question doesn’t give you the specifics, it’s essential to get an overall assessment of the efficacy of your church.
+This general thumbs-up or thumbs-down will help you know whether you need to dig deeper into the reasons for dissatisfaction among members and church visitors.

 Why this question?